sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and login.

+	(venv) $ heroku login

 Make sure you are in register/ where `manage.py` lives.
 This is important because I had issues where I had Heroku look for `wsgi.py` under register/register and it would not work.
+So make sure you get this:

+	(venv) $ ls register/wsgi.py
+	register/wsgi.py

 Add the following required files:

 	(venv) $ echo "python-3.6.2" > runtime.txt

 Nice, Heroku uses Python 3.6!